Roger B. Chaffee: Memorials

 Chaffee is memorialized in many ways, from the Chaffee Crater on the far side of the Moon, to the Roger B. Chaffee Planetarium in his hometown of Grand Rapids, Michigan.
 When the Kent County International Airport relocated farther out in suburban Grand Rapids in 1963, the main runway of the original airport was repurposed into a major roadway and named Roger B. Chaffee Boulevard.
+A short distance northwest of Grand Rapids, the Gerber Scout Reservation dedicated Chaffee Bunkhouse to memorialize him.
 Another memorial is a hill on Mars, Chaffee Hill, 14.3 km south-southwest of Columbia Memorial Station, part of the Apollo 1 Hills.
 Regor (Roger spelled backwards), is a seldom-used nickname for the star Gamma Velorum.
 Grissom used this name, plus two others for White and himself, on his Apollo 1 mission planning star charts as a joke, and the succeeding Apollo astronauts kept using the names as a memorial.
 A terrestrial memorial is Chaffee Island, an artificial island off Long Beach, California, created in 1966 for drilling oil (along with White, Grissom and Freeman Islands).
 A park in Fullerton, California, was named after Chaffee; parks were also named after his fellow Apollo 1 comrades.
 Chaffee is named with his Apollo 1 crewmates on the Space Mirror Memorial, which was dedicated in 1991.
 Chaffee's name is included on the plaque left on the Moon with the Fallen Astronaut statue in 1971 by the crew of Apollo 15.

 The dismantled Launch Pad 34 at Cape Canaveral bears two memorial plaques:

 They gave their lives in service to their country in the ongoing exploration of humankind's final frontier.
 Remember them not for how they died but for those ideals for which they lived.

 In memory of those who made the ultimate sacrifice so others could reach for the stars.
 Ad astra per aspera (a rough road leads to the stars).
 God speed to the crew of Apollo 1.

 The Roger B. Chaffee scholarship named for him has been awarded annually since 1967 to exceptional students in the Kent Intermediate School District for high school seniors who will be pursuing a career in math and science.
 Chaffee Hall, an engineering building, was dedicated to him at his alma mater, Purdue University, in 1968.
 Grissom High School, Ed White Middle School and Chaffee Elementary School in Huntsville, Alabama, were named for the Apollo 1 astronauts.

 Roger That! is an annual event sponsored by the Grand Rapids Public Museum and Grand Valley State University that celebrates space exploration and the life of Chaffee, who was a Grand Rapids native.